NJIT-CS490-SP21/project2-mr744/README.md

   3. Now we will add the nodejs buildpack: `heroku buildpacks:add --index 1 heroku/nodejs`
   4. Now we will push our code to heroku: `git push heroku main`

+### Known Problems
+1) One issue is that when players join the game in the middle of the match.
+The board is not updated for them, and the board starts to become buggy for them.
+One way I think I could address this issue is by emitting the board to user when they log in.
+I could essentially do this by storing the most current version of the board on python server and then send the board to the user.
+2) The events of disconnecting don't get synchronized for a while.
+Meaning that when all the users close their tabs or when they all refresh the page, the previous users from the last match are still shown for a while until they get disconnected.
+But this can last for about 10 seconds to a minute at times and effectively makes the game state buggy as we don't know who is the first player.
+This effectively disables the game for everyone and the board is not useable at all.
+One way I think I would fix this is if I sped up the polling frequency between the client and servers.

+### Technical Issues
+1) One of the biggest challenges I have faced during this assignment was that the states for either the userlist or the board were not updating properly.
+I was incorrectly updating the state.
+I was basically placing my new values inside the update variable of the useState function.
+I realized my error once I watched [Web Dev Simplified]
+(https://www.youtube.com/watch?v=O6P86uwfdR0) on Youtube and reading the [Docs](https://reactjs.org/docs/hooks-state.html).
+2) Another issue that I faced but was able to solve was when it was a players turn they were able to click on a tile on the board even if it was clicked previously.
+This caused the player to lose their turn and waste it at the same time.
+My first instinct was to check if the board was updating fine and then I realized that it wasn't.
+The players on the next tab were able to see the board but then one board was overwritten by another.
+I realized my error was because I did not consider that I needed to check if the board at that tile was already filled.
+So when I realized that, I just placed a "if else" statements to make sure that the players turn did not get used up even if they clicked a repeated tile on the board.